gnolang/gno/docs/concepts/standard-library/overview.md

 ```

 `gno doc` will work automatically when used within the Gno repository or any
-repository which has a `go.mod` dependency on `github.com/gnolang/gno`, which
+repository which has a `go.mod` dependency on `github.com/gnolang/gno`.
-can be a simple way to set up your Gno repositories to automatically support
-`gno` commands (aside from `doc`, also `test`, `run`, etc.).

-Another alternative is setting your enviornment variable `GNOROOT` to point to
+Another alternative is setting your environment variable `GNOROOT` to point to
 where you cloned the Gno repository.
-You can set this in your `~/.profile` file
-to be automatically set up in your console:

 ```sh
 export GNOROOT=$HOME/gno